 Loading chart ...

-Testing on our B&K 5128 artificial head reveals that the Sony WF-1000XM5’s frequency response barely deviates from our headphone preference curve, mainly at the low end (the left side of the chart).
+Testing on our B&K 5128 artificial head reveals that the Sony WF-1000XM5’s frequency response deviates from our headphone preference curve mainly at the low end (the left side of the chart).
 There is a noticeable emphasis between 30-300Hz.
-This bump in bass and mid-bass frequencies explains why cellos, synth pads, and other bassy tones can sound more prominent than the ideal.
+This bump in bass and mid-bass frequencies explains why cellos, synth pads, and other bassy tones can sound more prominent than you may be hoping.
 The earbuds retain vocal and instrument clarity even when bass instruments get loud, a testament to the new 8.4mm dynamic drivers, upgraded from the 6mm drivers found on the WF-1000XM4.

 Note that we’ve only been looking at the default, out-of-the-box sound quality of the Sony WF-1000XM5.
 If you prefer less low-end emphasis (or even more), you can remedy this by creating a custom EQ preset in the Sony Headphones Connect app.
 I’d recommend turning down the Clear Bass slider just a notch or two.